 For over 35 years, the federal government has encouraged injury victims and their dependents to use structured settlements by means of favorable tax rules for injury victims.
 Structured settlements have also attracted strong support from plaintiff attorneys, state attorneys general, legislators, judges, and disability advocates.

-If you would like additional information about structured settlements, please contact a Ringler advisor located near you.
+If you would like additional information about structured settlements, please contact a Ringler consultant located near you.

 * Description courtesy of the National Structured Settlement Trade Association